-29 What are the typical remedies for breach of a contract in the context of a real-estate business combination, and do they vary with the ownership of target or the structure of the transaction?
+29 What are the typical remedies for breach of a contract in the context of a real estate business combination, and do they vary with the ownership of target or the structure of the transaction?

-In case of an asset deal, an asset transfer under the Merger Act or a share deal, the typical remedy provided for in the purchase agreement in case of a breach of contract is a right of the seller to cure the breach of contract combined with the right to claim for damages suffered by the buyer.
+In asset deals, asset transfers under the Merger Act or share deals, the typical remedy provided for in the purchase agreement in case of a breach of contract is the right of the seller to cure the breach of contract combined with the right of the buyer to claim for damages.

-Less often, a reduction of the purchase price paid or the right to rescind the purchase agreement are agreed; more often, these remedies are explicitly excluded in the purchase agreement.
+Less often, a reduction of the purchase price paid or the right to rescind the purchase agreement is agreed; more often, these remedies are explicitly excluded in the purchase agreement.